-Does my facility need to receive consent prior to the first, second, booster or winter dose?
+Does my aged care home need to receive consent prior to each dose?

 You need to obtain the resident's consent to receive a primary course of a COVID-19 vaccine.
 For most people a primary course is 2 doses.
 You can obtain consent for both doses at the same time, prior to the person receiving their first dose.

-You are also required to support residents to consent seperately to receiving a booster dose and a winter dose and to making the consent forms available to the vaccine provider on the day of clinic.
+You are also required to support residents to consent separately to receiving booster doses and to making the consent forms available to the vaccine provider on the day of clinic.